 When it comes to art and architecture, Florence is a powerhouse.
 Florence is home to some of the world’s most beautiful churches from the Romanesque, Gothic, and Renaissance periods.

-For such a small city, there are a dizzying number of lovely churches in Florence, over 100.
+For such a small city, there are a dizzying number of beautiful churches in Florence, over 100.

 To give you some Florence destination inspiration, I’ve focused on what I think are the 15 most interesting and beautiful churches in Rome.
 These are the essential ones you should visit or put on your Florence itinerary.

 From landmarks like the Cathedral and Santa Croce to lesser known beauties like San Lorenzo, San Miniato, and Santa Maria Novella, let’s have a look to these stunning buildings.

 It doesn’t matter whether you’re religious.
 If you love art and architecture, you ‘ll be delighted by these magnificent Florentine churches.

 Best Churches In Florence

 Here are my picks for the best and most beautiful churches to visit in Florence.
-Some of these sweet little gems are hiding in plain sight.
+I tell you everything to see inside each church.

 1. Florence Cathedral | Santa Maria del Fiore